 On the flip side, I also found out what I need from a work environment.
 Since the cafe was small, the only people working were often just my boss and me.
 I often felt stressed out by his direct scrutiny.
 When I started searching for a new job, I made sure to look for more independent work environments with more social connections among the team.

 That said, there are definitely more specific skills you can gain from this type of work.
 You know how everybody’s resume says they’re a detail-oriented, quick-learning team player?
 Well, now you can actually have proof of those attributes!

 Being able to keep calm while being pulled in a million different directions is essential for being successful in any career, and nothing teaches you to multitask, prioritize, and maintain grace under pressure like customer service.
 If I can make a half-caf, triple-shot, no-foam soy mocha while keeping an eye on the panini press and assuring a customer that the salmon on the bagel sandwich is, in fact, organic, then I can handle anything.

 Another skill that’s always useful is working well with others.
 No matter what job you end up doing, there’s no way to avoid other people.
 Learning to communicate respectfully and effectively can solve almost any problem under the sun.
 Customer service jobs are a great way to work on this, since you’re always interacting with the public and actively trying to make them happy.

 Making connections and building rapport

 One thing that amazed me about being in the service industry was how much turnover there is.

 I was the cafe’s longest running employee by a long shot.
-Over the time I worked there, they went through eleven other baristas, which is a lot, considering there were only 2-3 of us employed at a time.
+Over the time I worked there, they went through 11 other baristas, which is a lot, considering there were only 2 to 3 of us employed at a time.

 The fact that I even had that job for as long as I did is probably the most valuable part of my having worked there.
 Loyalty is key, and potential future employers will notice this on your resume.